kurosh97/DiceApp/README.md

 # DiceApp

-## Our Goal
+## My Goal

-The objective of this introduce myself to the core programming concepts that will form the foundation of most of the apps I will build in the future.
-I will be practising in this app lot of important programming knowledge, while building a neat dice app.
+The objective of this is to introduce myself to the core programming concepts that will form the foundation of most of the apps I will be building in the future.
+I will be practising in this app a lot of important programming knowledge, while building a neat dice app.

 ## what's on the making